Matthias accepts briefs in all areas of the law.

 He has also appeared as an expert witness.

-Mark is the chair of the Council of Law Reporting for New South Wales.
+Mark was the chair of the Council of Law Reporting for New South Wales from 2015 to 2021.